 • information whether it is black steel or galvanized steel

-• required top color
+• required topcoat color